Lakifume/Ladybug-Randomizer/README.md

 Randomize the conversation lines that characters can say during events and cutscenes.
 This can also restructure sentences at random similarily to the dialogue rando implemented in DSVrando.

+## Reverse Rando

+Start the game from the top of the map and make your way down to find the items required to reach the end.
+Using the item tracker's warp to start feature may be required to beat the game in that mode.

+## Require All Keys

+Block off the final boss with all colored doors/gates, forcing you to collect all colored keys/switches to finish the rando.

+## Stage 6 Unlocked

+Unlock Luna Night's extra stage from the start of the game without having to reach Flandre beforehand, also affecting the logic.

+## Skip Boss Rush

+Remove the endgame boss rush in Wonder Labyrinth's last stage, simplifying relatively quick seeds.

 ## Speedrun Logic

 Toggle a more advanced item logic that may require in-depth knowledge of the game's tricks as well as taking more risks to reach an item.
-This feature is still experimental until further testing.

-## Skip Boss Rush

-Open up a path that allows you to bypass the final boss rush in Wonder Labyrinth, simplifying relatively quick seeds.